Reexamining Evidence of a Pair-Instability Mass Gap in the Binary Black Hole Population: Model comparison: Enforcing a gap with strong priors

 It can be seen that the gap-enforced inference is likely prior-driven and that the non-parametric constraints are fully consistent with a smooth fall off as recovered by our flexible model.
 In conjunction with the reported Bayes factors, these results indicate that the recovery of a sharp gap in the $m_2$ distribution from GWTC-4 can, in general, be prior-driven and that the data prefer a smoother fall-off in the merger rate density at $m_2\gtrsim 40M_{\odot}$.
+In particular, it can be seen that the gap-enforced case is disfavoured by the data, not due to an increase in prior volume but because the gap-enforcing prior drives the inference towards a poorer fit.
+Furthermore, the inference with the broader prior clearly demonstrates that posterior support declines towards more negative values of $\beta_2$, particularly in regions of the parameter space that are consistent with a sharp gap.
+Note, however, that the Bayes factor corresponding to the broad prior is slightly smaller than that of the narrow one, which is expected given the much larger prior volume.

 Next, we repeat this study, including spin-transition models, to demonstrate the impact of restrictive priors on the inferred mass-ratio distributions of the sub-population above the spin-transition mass.
 Figure~\ref{fig:bad-beta-met} shows that a gap-enforcing prior can drive this inference towards being more consistent with the prediction that the post-transition subpopulation might be hierarchical in origin.
 However, the Bayes factors in table~\ref{table:bayes-fac-spin} show that the data prefer the flexible inference over the gap-enforced one by a factor of $~4$.
 In other words, there is evidence against strong mass asymmetry in the post-spin-transition high mass sub-population, making it difficult to explain with the 2G+1G hierarchical merger scenario.
 To further validate this conclusion, we perform additional tests for model-systemics in our inference, including posterior predictive checks~\citep{Fishbach:2019ckx, Callister:2023tgi, Miller:2024sui}, which are summarized in appendix~\ref{sec:appendix-ppd}.